dcsoft-yyf/JIEJIE.NET/README.md

  Exmaple 2, anlyse d:\a.dll , and write result to another dll file with strong name.
    DCNETProtector.exe input=d:\a.dll output=d:\publish\a.dll snk=d:\source\company.snk
 ```

+## So many cool features!
+But DC.NET Protector has no more than 5000 lines C# code!

 ## Exclude
 This new tool's finall target is protect all .NET software copyright.Of cause,it does not do all things, it does not support renaming,flow-obfuscate, For those function you can seach other tools.